FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 * `fsa_notify_weekly_is_ready_to_send()` - check if we can send out weekly digests now
 * `fsa_notify_is_ready_to_send()` - underlying general functionality for previous functions

 When digest is sent (successfully finished), then is recorded by `fsa_notify_sent()`.
-It is needed to calclulate if enough time is passed since last time.
+It is needed to calculate if enough time is passed since last time.

 ## If you need to change how a notification looks